thatshycoder/Summarizr/README.md

 # Summarizr

-A web based article summarizer and analyzer.
+A web based article summarizer and content depth analyzer.
 Built with VanillaJS

 ## Setup